Transparent heart icon with white outline and + sign.

 by Andrew Peterson

 This sat on my bookshelf for more than a year because the author is a well-known and talented musician, so I figured, how can a person so good at music be any good at writing too?
 I mean, what are the odds?
 But this is fantastic, rating right up there with Lewis and Tolkien.
-Three children contending with the Fangs of Dang, lizard creatures that have conquered the land of Skree, and their ruler Gnag the nameless.
+Three children contend with the Fangs of Dang, lizard creatures that have conquered the land of Skree, and their ruler Gnag the nameless.

 Enjoyed this article?